After having discussed the importance of the 7 deadly sins in SEO and how to do a good link building we will be able to discuss the CTA.

 - At the bottom of the content: the CTA appears at the bottom of the content.
 Its purpose is to encourage the visitor to take action.
 For example, you can put “create account” at the bottom of each page of your site.

 - At the top of the content: the CTA appears at the top of the content.
 For example, you can put a “free download” button offering a temporary free trial on the home page of your site.

 - On a form: the CTA appears at the top of the form.
 Its purpose is to encourage the visitor to act.
 For example, you can put a “validate” button next to the fields required for the form.

-It is necessary to place the CTAs well and to optimise the basic design, because we are selling both the content with what is said and the form with the design, graphics and user experience.
+It is necessary to place the CTAs well and to optimize the basic design, because we are selling both the content with what is said and the form with the design, graphics and user experience.
 The indicator that will allow you to get by is the click rate.

 Please let us know which CTAs surprised you the most or simply made you laugh.